API Reference

 Notes

 Provides a differentiable interface to the CUDA-accelerated Siddon ray-tracing method with interpolation for fan beam geometry, where rays diverge from a point X-ray source to a linear detector array.
-The forward pass computes sinograms using divergent beam geometry, and the backward pass computes gradients via adjoint backprojection.
+The forward pass computes sinograms using divergent beam geometry.
+The backward pass returns the pure adjoint P^T (Siddon scatter, no distance weighting) so that it is the correct gradient of y = P(x) with respect to x.
+Analytical fan-beam FBP distance weighting is handled in fan_weighted_backproject, not here.

 Examples